Letter: Birth certificate legislation is immoral

 People are also reading…

-They’ve deemed themselves judge and jury of how free people should worship, whom they should love, and I decisions they can make about their own bodies.
+They’ve deemed themselves judge and jury of how free people should worship, whom they should love and decisions they can make about their own bodies.
 That is not the Christianity Christ taught.
 He taught religion, not civics.

 State Sen. Michael Bergstrom’s law (lauded by Gov. Kevin Stitt) to defy biology and say transgender and non-binary distinctions are illegal is immoral and deplorable.